antonguzun/Serial_plotter/README.md

 - For plotting 6 channels used ASC II data format
 - Hiding and showing channels in plotting time

+## Input data format

+Now hardcoded like "A012B312C213D241E001F\n", this is bad way, I know :) will be dynamicaly in the feature.
+Just send any 3 asc II numbers for each not used channels and hide them in the app, if you want to use less than 6 channels.

 ### TODO

 - implement architecture for app, put in order this shit